Homeland Security Considers Labeling Fentanyl A Weapon Of Mass Destruction

 A senior defense official told Task & Purpose that an interagency planning event was a good idea, but added that it was far more likely to see threat actors use sarin or mustard gas as chemical weapons.
 The official also said that it was hard to envision a scenario where a nation-state would use fentanyl on the battlefield when the drug could be sold money to buy firearms or explosives.

 Fentanyl is a powerful prescription drug used to treat pain that is 50 to 100 times more potent than morphine.
 A synthetic version of the drug is also sold illegally in the form of a powder, or dropped on blotter paper, or made into tablets that look like other prescription medications.
-According to the Centers for Disease Control and Prevention, fentanyl-related deaths in the U.S. jumped more than 1,000% from 2011 to 2016.
+According to the Centers for Disease Control and Prevention, fentanyl-related deaths in the U.S. jumped more than 1,000 percent from 2011 to 2016.

 The synthetic fentanyl sold on the streets is the one most often associated with overdoses in the past few years.
 Drug dealers have been known to combine fentanyl with other drugs, like heroin, cocaine, or methamphetamines.